 Research and development (R&D) expenses

 R&D expenses (including R&D with a negative result) are deductible within one year after completion.
 Certain R&D expenses may be deducted using a coefficient of 1.5.
-The list of R&D categories is determined by the Russian government.
-A provision for future R&D expenses may be accrued for tax purposes.
+The list of R&D categories eligible for super deduction is determined by the Russian government.
+A provision for future R&D expenses may be created for tax purposes.

 Expenses related to all types of obligatory insurance are deductible and subject to government tariff limitations, wherever established.
 Voluntary insurance expenses are deductible to the extent that they relate to the insurance of damage and losses related to certain classes of assets, and the insurance of construction activity risks.
 Contract liability insurance expenses are deductible to the extent that such insurance is required by an international treaty to which Russia is a party or a generally accepted international trade custom.